Nathanael-Mariaule/Belgium-immo-price-prediction/README.md

 ## 3/ Improvements:
-Due to lack of time, the following steps remain to do -More tuning on the hyperparameters for the model.
+Due to lack of time, the following steps remain to do -test Feature engineering to improve the score of the model.
 -comments the python code and jupyter notebooks -deployment of the model